 National exams for each AP class are given in early May and graded between a 1 (lowest) or 5 (highest).
 Depending on the university and the subject itself, students receiving a 3 or higher may be given college credit in that subject matter, saving families significant tuition dollars.
 It is JPII’s policy that all students enrolled in AP classes take the exams.

-Currently, JPII offers Advanced Placement courses in Spanish, French, Latin, Psychology, Statistics, Calculus AB and BC, European History, American History, Macro-Economics, Micro-Economics, AP Comparative Politics, U.S. Government, 2D and 3D Art, Chemistry, Physics BC, Biology, Environmental Science, English Literature and English Language.
+AP offerings vary by year.
+Over time, JPII has offered Advanced Placement courses in Spanish, French, Latin, Psychology, Statistics, Calculus AB and BC, European History, American History, Macro-Economics, Micro-Economics, AP Comparative Politics, U.S. Government, 2D and 3D Art, Chemistry, Physics BC, Biology, Environmental Science, English Literature and English Language.
 To enroll in these courses, students must meet certain pre-requisite requirements and receive the approval of the departmental chair in that discipline.

 JPII students do exceptionally well on the exams on the whole.
-In 2014, they earned 97 AP Scholar Awards for their performance on three or more national exams, one of the highest totals in the state of Tennessee (see results above).
-They’ve earned over 360 AP Scholar awards over the last four years.
+In 2017, they earned 107 AP Scholar Awards for their performance on three or more national exams, one of the highest totals in the state of Tennessee (see results above).
+They’ve earned over 926 AP Scholar awards over the last ten years (2008-2017).